rhcad/iOSColorPad/README.md

 # iOSHelloWorld

 In this tutorial, you will create a vector drawing app based on TouchVG.
-See [touchvg/Readme.txt](touchvg/Readme.txt) to copy files required to compile.
+See [touchvg/Readme.md](touchvg/Readme.md) to copy files required to compile.

 - Create a project with the `Single View Application` wizard.

-- Add the libraries and header files of TouchVG to this project.
+- Add the libraries and header files of TouchVG to this project (Or type `./build.sh` to build and copy libraries).

    - `cd' to the 'ios' directory of the [TouchVGTest](https://github.com/touchvg/TouchVGTest) project.
    - Type `./build.sh` or `./build.sh -arch arm64` to compile libraries outputed to the `ios/output` directory.